 «A very ambitious attempt at breaking with the in our times all-too-widespread structures of methodological and epistemological nationalism and ethnocentrism.» Researcher Sindre Bangstad, KIFO – Centre for Church Research

 «Refreshing read in a time characterized by new and often unconsidered nationalism both in Europe and other places.
-This project has parallels with both the Big-History movement.. and the tradition of global history that I’m a part of, but Herbjørnsrud’s global knowledge is aligned with history of ideas and is about identity and self-understanding.» Reviewer, researcher of history at the University of Bergen, Eivind Heldaas Seland, Globalhistorie
+This project has parallels with both the Big-History movement.. and the tradition of global history that I’m a part of, but Herbjørnsrud’s global knowledge is aligned with history of ideas and is about identity and self-understanding.» Reviewer, associate professor of history at the University of Bergen, Eivind Heldaas Seland, Globalhistorie

-and a much better starting point in order to understand the basis for how we think.» Reviewer Nora Warholm Essahli, Sosiologen
+«After having read Globalkunnskap you have a much further outlook, and a much better starting point in order to understand the basis for how we think.» Reviewer Nora Warholm Essahli, Sosiologen

 «Herbjørnsrud shows us that the world seems to be both larger and smaller than we are being taught to believe… It is not done in a jiffy to grasp the totality of his revolutionary project.
 But Herbjørnsrud creates the thirst of knowledge in me because he knows how to provoke.» Reviewer Andrew P. Kroglund, the journal Prosa